leouieda/website/software/index.md

 <div class="row gy-5 gx-5 align-items-start justify-content-center">
 <div class="col-md-9">

-A collection of command-line programs for modelling the gravitation attraction of spherical prisms (tesseroids).
+A collection of command-line programs for modelling the gravitational attraction of spherical prisms (tesseroids).

 This was my first open-source project.
 I started working on Tesseroids as part